irakliskhirtladze/Who_wants_million_game/README.md

 # Who_wants_million_game

 Popular 'Who wants to be a millionaire' game in Python.
-This game functions as intended, however it still needs to be polished.
+This game is console base and functions as intended, however it needs to be polished.

-Comments, for example, will be clearer and more descriptive soon.
+Comments, for example, should be clearer and more descriptive.

-I feel that functions can be reworked as well.
-I especially dislike use of global variables, but that's what I came up with so far.
+Functions should be reworked as well.
+I especially dislike use of global variables.
+To get rid of so many global variables, I will need to use OOP approach (I think).

-The file 'general_questions.txt' contains questions and choices in a form of dictionary and I plan to make it encrypted.
+The file 'general_questions.txt' contains questions and choices in a form of dictionary.
+The first choice is always the correct one!
-I will change other stuff as I continue working on it.
-Probably I'll create GUI version as well soon.
+Of course the contents of the file should be encrypted, but this is just for demonstration purposes at the time.

+Thanks and hope you won't be too critical :D